Creeslough families write to minister asking for public inquiry into explosion

 “Finally, as you will appreciate, we are now approaching the second anniversary and as such we would be grateful if this request could be considered at your earliest convenience.”

+“We should always listen to the families of victims and I am sure government will consider their request.

+“Of course we need to keep an open mind but I think we need to engage.”

-A statement from the minister’s department confirmed she had received the letter and was “currently considering its contents”.
+A statement from Ms McEntee’s department confirmed she had received the letter and was “currently considering its contents”.

 “It would not be appropriate to comment further given there is an ongoing investigation under way,” the department added.